ainazHjm/VenetoItaly/README.md

 1. Download the pre-proccessed dataset from https://drive.google.com/open?id=1tEqHF83ju1ccn3Z75vOXShIWmxVb84FF and extract it (it should be in hdf5 format).
 2. Submit a request to download the DEM map by sending an email to `simone.tarquini@ingv.it` with subject *TINITALY DEM*.
 3. [Optional] Create a slope map based on the newly downloaded DEM using a GIS software if you want to reproduce the exact dataset proposed in the paper: "Predicting Landslides Using Contour-Aligning Convolutional Neural Networks".
 4. Create a folder named *images* in the project repository and place DEM (& slope if you have it) in that folder.
 Rename it to `DEM.tif` (slope map to `slope.tif`) if it has another name.
-5. The maps should be in *.tif* format.
+The maps should be in *.tif* format for the script to work.
-6. Run the provided `script.py` with the downloaded dataset path as following:
+5. Run the provided `script.py` with the downloaded dataset path as following:
 `python3 script.py --dataset_path <path to the downloaded dataset>`
-7. Now, the downloaded dataset is rewritten and updated with the DEM map.
+6. Now, the downloaded dataset is rewritten and updated with the DEM map.
 You can use it in your experiments.

 For more information on hdf5 datasets, refer to http://docs.h5py.org/en/stable/.